Automorphism groups of random substitution subshifts: Automorphism groups for constant length random substitutions

 The tricky thing is what one then does for elements that do not have the words $uv_i u$ appearing with uniformly bounded gaps.
 What does one do when reaching the `end' of a run of $uv_iu$s that is followed by a large gap before the next occurrence (if any)?
 To get around this difficulty, we use a slightly more involved encoding of a full shift which carries two bits of information, rather than one.
 The induced action of an automorphism on a full shift then acts on the `top' bit of information as usual, but on the `bottom' bit of information in reverse.
 At the end of a run, you then `wrap' this action around.
 This idea is sometimes referred to as the \emph{conveyor belt} method \cite{S:conveyor}.

-\begin{theorem} Let $\rsub$ be a constant length, primitive, compatible random substitution that admits at least one recognisable word $u$.
+\begin{theorem} Let $\rsub$ be a constant length, primitive, compatible random substitution with disjoint images of letters and which admits at least one recognisable word $u$.
 Then $\Aut(X_\rsub)$ contains the automorphism group $\Aut(X_2)$ of the full $2$-shift $X_2$. \end{theorem} \begin{proof} By Lemma \ref{LEM:recog-words-big-gaps}, and replacing $\rsub$ with a power if necessary, there exists a word $u \in \mc L_\rsub$ such that $u$ is recognisable with respect to $\rsub$ and there is a length $n_4$ whereby the set

 contains at least $4$ words that share a common unique root.
 Label four of these words $v_0^0, v_1^0, v_0^1, v_1^1$.
 In this coding, we think of the superscript as referring to the `top track', and the subscript as being the `bottom track' of a conveyor belt.